-The following core resources list has been compiled by the CAE Commission to reflect a body of resources that is aligned with the CAE exam content outline and would be useful in preparing to be a chief staff executive and for preparing to earn the CAE.
+The following core resources list has been compiled by the CAE Commission to reflect a body of resources aligned with the CAE exam content outline and would be helpful in preparing to be a chief staff executive and for preparing to earn the CAE.
 The core resources list is thoroughly reviewed and revised every five years in conjunction with the job analysis and exam content outline development.
 This list was developed in conjunction with the CAE exam content outline.
-The list is reviewed and recent references may be added to the list periodically.
+The list is reviewed, and recent references may be added to the list periodically.

-While the resources should not be interpreted as constituting the sole source of all CAE examination questions, it provides clarification of the positions that may be tested and direction to resources that candidates may find useful when preparing for the examination.
+While the resources should not be interpreted as constituting the sole source of all CAE examination questions, they provide clarification of the positions that may be tested and direction to resources that candidates may find helpful when preparing for the examination.
 The core resources list should not be construed as required reading.
 Each candidate should develop their own personal reading list and study plan based on their individual needs and knowledge.

-- 1. Association Law Handbook, 5th edition - 2.
-ASAE Handbook of Professional Practices in Association Management, 3rd edition - 3.
+- 1. Association Law Handbook, 6th edition - 2.
+ASAE Handbook of Professional Practices in Association Management, 4th edition core resource for the December 2021 exam - 3.
 The Jossey-Bass Handbook of Nonprofit Leadership and Management, 4th edition - 4.
 How to Read Nonprofit Financial Statements, 3rd edition - 5.
 Membership Essentials: Recruitment, Retention, Roles, 2nd edition - 6.
 ASAE ForesightWorks User's Guide

-In addition to the core resources, CAE exam items can be referenced to any ASAE-curated knowledge.
-ASAE-curated knowledge is defined as information published or disseminated by ASAE such as books sold in the bookstore, articles published in Associations Now, or published in newsletters.
+In addition to the core resources, CAE exam items can be referenced to any ASAEcurated knowledge.
+ASAE-curated knowledge is defined as information published or disseminated by ASAE, such as books sold in the bookstore, articles published in Associations Now, or published in newsletters.